 Filter Bar

-4. The status bar at the bottom of the Data Explorer also displays the percentage and number of remaining rows relative to the original total after applying a filter
+The status bar at the bottom displays the percentage and number of remaining rows after you apply filters for the main data grid.

 Overview of Filter Bar UI